bitcraze/bitcraze-website/src/documentation/system/positioning/mocap-positioning.md

 {% row_video_text_links Scalability; /videos/swarmVid.mp4 %}
 {% row_text %}
 If many Crazyflies are used at the same time (swarming) scalability may be an issue since the position of all Crazyflies continuously must be transmitted.
-The Crazyswarm project solves this in an efficient way though and can handle 50 Crazyflies using only 3 Crazyradios.
+The Crazyswarm2 project solves this in an efficient way to use broadcasting instead of unicasting with communication.
 {% endrow_text %}
 {% endrow_video_text_links %}